 Our birth injury solicitors have shared experience of more than 50 years working with families in this situation.
 This means we really do appreciate the strain it can put on your family.
 We will do our best to pursue your legal claim with the utmost sensitivity and expertise.
 You can call us on (0115) 931 51 71 or send us an email.

-Do you offer Legal Aid for birth injuries?
+Legal Aid for birth injuries, including cerebral palsy

 We have a Legal Aid for Medical Negligence franchise.
 To get the franchise, we had to show the Legal Aid Agency we have the experience to handle these types of claims.
 Although the government changed their guidance on Legal Aid and Clinical Negligence, birth injuries is one area of law where we can get funding for our clients.